Skip to main content

 Depression Evaluation for Adults Near Atlanta

-Structured clinical assessment with Dr. Alex Crenshaw at Peachtree Psychology's Roswell office — to identify what's driving your symptoms and what treatment fits.
+Structured virtual clinical assessment with Dr. Alex Crenshaw — to identify what's driving your symptoms and what treatment fits.

 Depression doesn't always look like sadness.
 It can look like exhaustion.
 Irritability.
 Numbness.
 Difficulty caring about things you used to care about.
 Going through the motions while feeling increasingly disconnected from your own life.